 Improving coastal water quality has been one of the Surfrider Foundation’s top priorities over the last 30 years.
 Our Clean Water Initiative strives to protect water resources and prevent pollution from reaching the ocean.

 Water quality at the beach is threatened by pollution from urban and agricultural runoff, sewage spills and overflows, and waste discharged into the ocean by industry, sewage treatment plants and power plants.
 The urbanization of our coasts has also altered and polluted the natural water cycle, allowing polluted runoff to go straight towards the ocean.
-All of this and more contributes to the reason that over $2.9 billion in public health is spent from exposure to polluted recreational waters, and 20,000 beach closures are experienced annually.
+Pollution at recreational beaches costs the U.S. economy more than $2.2 billion and results in 20,000 health advisories annually.
 It’s unacceptable that a day at the beach could result in stomach flu, skin rashes, pinkeye, respiratory infections or worse.

 Blue Water Task Force